Please enable JavaScript to view this site.

 Clicking the Browser button (or pressing Ctrl-W) is the same as clicking the File > Browser Map menu described above - it invokes your computer's default web browser to display a static map showing the current location of the camera.
 It can sometimes be helpful to compare the imagery of Display Map with that of the Browser Map.

-In the Display Map window, two map styles are available, a normal vector map and an aerial photographic map.
-You can switch between these by clicking the popout map control near the top-right.
-Aerial imagery may not be available for some areas of the world.
+In the Display Map window, two or more map styles are available and you can switch between these by clicking the popout map control near the top-right.
+The exact number of map styles that are available will vary depending on whether you have a Mapbox or Geoapify account, or both.
+The maps are all normal vector maps with differing amounts of detail, but Mapbox also has an aerial/satellite photographic map available for selection.
+Note that satellite imagery may not be available for some areas of the world.

 information

-INFORMATION: Please be aware that an account with Mapbox is required to display the map images, and Mapbox may charge you directly if you exceed their quota of free map views.
+INFORMATION: Please be aware that an account with Mapbox and/or Geoapify is required to display the map images, and they may charge you directly if you exceed your quota of free map views.

 The map that fills the whole Display Map window is actually comprised of a set of map "tiles", each is 512x512 pixels in size, so it may take several tiles to fill the Display Map window.
-Each map tile requested by DVMP Pro (or any other mapping software that you use your Access Token with) adds to your Mapbox account's monthly "map views" count (1 map view = 1 map tile), and hence affects the transaction fees that you may be charged if you exceed your free quota.
-If the Display Map window is panned or zoomed, that will also result in more map tiles being requested, so be aware that the map view count may increase faster than you might expect!
-You can view the current level of usage in your Mapbox account.
+Each map tile requested by DVMP Pro (or any other mapping software that you may use) adds to your Mapbox or Geoapify account's monthly "map views" count (1 map view = 1 map tile), and hence affects the transaction fees that you may be charged if you exceed your free quota.
+If you pan or zoom the Display Map window, that will also result in more map tiles being requested, so be aware that the map view count may increase faster than you might expect!
+You can view the current level of usage by launching a web browser and signing into your Mapbox or Geoapify account.

-Please note that we do not have any connection with Mapbox.
-By entering your Mapbox Access Token into the settings of DVMP Pro (or any other mapping software that you might use) you are granting it permission to use some of the "map views" quota of your own Mapbox account.
-But DVMP Pro does not know anything about your actual Mapbox account, so it can not tell which Mapbox plan you have, the pricing structure, nor whether you have exceeded your free quota.
-So it is entirely your own responsibility to administer your Mapbox account, and check on the level of map usage on a regular basis.
-If you wish to avoid exceeding your free quota then you must check on the usage levels yourself in your Mapbox account.
+Please note that we do not have any connection with Mapbox or Geoapify.
+By entering your Access Token or API Key into the settings of DVMP Pro (or any other mapping software that you might use) you are granting it permission to use some of the "map views" quota of your own Mapbox/Geoapify account.
+However, DVMP Pro does not know anything about your actual account, so it can not tell which Mapbox or Geoapify plan you have, the pricing structure, nor whether you have exceeded your free quota.
+So it is entirely your own responsibility to administer your Mapbox/Geoapify account, and check on the level of map usage on a regular basis.
+If you wish to avoid exceeding your free quota then you must check on the usage levels yourself in the account dashboard.

-It is not possible to avoid Mapbox charges if you exceed your free quota (even inadvertently), so if you are uncomfortable with being charged a fee you should not create a Mapbox account.
+It is not possible to avoid Mapbox or Geoapify charges if you exceed your free quota, so if you are uncomfortable with being charged a fee you should not create an account.
 Of course that will mean you can not use the Display Map add-on.

 warning

-IMPORTANT: We are not responsible for any fees which you may be charged by Mapbox for map images that are displayed in DVMP Pro.
-When you sign up for a Mapbox account, the contract is between Mapbox and yourself and you alone are responsible for complying with their terms and conditions and the payment of any fees to them.
+IMPORTANT: We are not responsible for any fees which you may be charged by Mapbox or Geopify for map images that are displayed in DVMP Pro.
+When you sign up for a Mapbox or Geoapify account, the contract is between Mapbox or Geoapify and yourself and you alone are responsible for complying with their terms and conditions and the payment of any fees to them.
 Before you decide whether to set up a Mapbox account, be sure to check their Terms and Conditions on their web site, and details of what fees you are charged if you exceed your free quota.
+There are similar pages for terms and fees on the Geoapify web site.

 Mapbox usage example